Financial Aid Policies and Procedures

 Number of days in period of enrollment

 The number of days counted includes all calendar days in the period of enrollment including weekends and holidays, but excludes college breaks of five or more days.
+Students who do not complete late-starting classes as scheduled within a semester may be considered withdrawn and the college may be required to perform a Return to Title IV Funds calculation.

 The percentage of the period of enrollment the student attended is used to calculate the amount of the student’s earned versus unearned federal aid funds.
 The unearned portion of federal aid funds received must be returned to the appropriate aid program in accordance with the order of return as mandated by law.
-The order of return is: Federal Unsubsidized Stafford Student Loan, Federal Subsidized Stafford Student Loan, Federal PLUS Loan, Federal Pell Grant, Iraq and Afghanistan Service Grant, Federal SEOG Grant, other Title IV aid.
+The order of return is: Federal Unsubsidized Direct Stafford Student Loan, Federal Subsidized Direct Stafford Student Loan, Federal Direct PLUS Loan, Federal Pell Grant, Iraq and Afghanistan Service Grant, Federal SEOG Grant, other Title IV aid.

 The college is responsible for returning the lesser of unearned Title IV aid or unearned institutional charges.
 Unearned institutional charges are based on the percentage of the semester the student did not attend.
 The college is responsible for its return of funds first, followed by the student’s return of funds.